salesforcecli/CLI-Unification-demo/STRATEGY.md

 When designing CLI Unification we took the opportunity to improve the overall experience of using Salesforce CLI.
 We focused on consistency, discoverability/navigation, and speed with the following enhancements:

-- Spaces as a separator
+- Spaces instead of colons in commands for improved readability
 - Expanded help output, with less need to go to the online documentation
 - Consistent standards on:
   - Tables
   - Terminal output
   - JSON schema
 - Prompting when a required flag isn't included instead of returning an error
-- Interactive commands
+- (Optional) Fully interactive commands that allow developers less farmiliar with the CLI to use it effectively